-Beginning on October 1, 2021, every Illinois resident will be required to show a valid federal passport for all air travel — even domestic.
+Beginning May 3, 2023, every Illinois resident will be required to show a valid federal passport for all air travel — even domestic.
 The REAL ID itself acts as a driver’s license but doubles as a passport for domestic travel*, as indicated by a star in a gold circle at the top right corner of the card.

 *Note: you will still need a valid passport for international flights.
 Enhanced Driver’s Licenses (EDL) issued by Washington, Michigan, Minnesota, New York, and Vermont are considered acceptable alternatives to REAL ID-compliant cards and will also be accepted for official REAL ID purposes.

 What Does a REAL ID Mean For Illinois Residents?

 For Illinois residents who fly domestically, the federal government will require you to use a valid U.S. passport OR obtain a REAL ID from the Illinois Secretary of State’s office.
 The Illinois REAL IDs will have a star in a gold circle at the top right corner, which indicates that it is federally compliant (example below).

 Learn more about REAL ID at the Homeland Security website.

 What are Your Options?

 What does this mean for you?
 Depending on your current situation, you may not need a REAL ID in May 2023.
 Refer to the list below to see whether or not you will need to obtain a REAL ID: